Safe POMDP Online Planning via Shielding: Experiments

 \section{Experiments}

-We build prototype implementations of the proposed shielding methods and apply them to a set of benchmark POMDP domains adapted from~\cite{junges2021enforcing}.
+We built a prototype implementation of our shielding-enabled POMCP techniques as an extension of the PRISM model checking tool~\cite{KNP11}, with shields generated by the implementation from ~\cite{junges2021enforcing}.
+We then evaluated it on a set of benchmark POMDP domains adapted from~\cite{junges2021enforcing}.

-\begin{itemize} \item \textbf{Obstacle:} A robot navigates in $N \times N$ grid world environments, aiming to reach certain target locations while avoiding static obstacles as in the motivating example (cf. \sectref{sec:motiv}). \item \textbf{Refuel:} A robot navigates in $N \times N$ grid world environments and consumes energy at every movement.
+\begin{itemize} \item \textbf{Obstacle:} A robot navigates in $N \times N$ grid world environments, aiming to reach certain target locations while avoiding static obstacles.
+The reward function employed is identical to the one presented in the motivating example (cf. \sectref{sec:motiv}). \item \textbf{Refuel:} A robot navigates in $N \times N$ grid world environments and consumes energy at every movement.
 The robot may recharge at refuel stations to the full battery capacity $E$.
 Noisy sensors introduce uncertainty about the robot's location and battery level.
-The robot's goal is to reach destinations while avoiding obstacles or running out of the battery. \item \textbf{Rocksample:} A robot navigates in $N \times N$ grid world environments with $R$ rocks that are either valuable or dangerous to collect.
+The robot's goal is to reach destinations while avoiding obstacles or running out of the battery.
+The cost structure is: moving incurs a cost of 1, idling also costs 1 due to the lack of energy to move, and refueling to full energy is set at a cost of 3 to discourage unnecessary refueling.
+The reward for reaching the target is set at 1000. \item \textbf{Rocksample:} A robot navigates in $N \times N$ grid world environments with $R$ rocks that are either valuable or dangerous to collect.
 To find out the quality of a rock with certainty, the robot has to sample it from an adjacent grid.
-The robot aims to reach target locations while avoiding sampling any dangerous rock. \end{itemize}
+The robot aims to reach target locations while avoiding sampling any dangerous rock.
+The cost structure assigns a value of 1 to each action, whether moving, rock-sensing, or rock-sampling, and imposes a higher cost of 20 for encountering a bad rock.
+Successfully reaching the target yields a reward of 1000. \end{itemize}

-We use the following hyper-parameters for the POMCP algorithm: the number of simulations in each step's online planning is 40,000; the simulation depth is 200; and the number of particles in each belief state is 10,000.
+We use the following hyper-parameters for the POMCP algorithm: the number of simulations in each step's online planning is 40,000; the simulation depth is 200; and the number of particles sampled from the initial state distribution is 10,000.
 We set the time-out for computing a winning region to be one hour.
 All experiments were run on a CentOS-7 machine with a 64GB Java memory limit.

 \tabref{tab:exp} shows the experimental results.
 For each POMDP model, we report the model parameters, the number of states $|S|$, observations $|O|$, and transitions $|T|$.
 We compare the performance of the baseline (i.e., POMCP without shielding) and four variants of the proposed shielding methods in terms of the following metrics: search time per planning step, expected return, and occurrences of unsafe states.
 The results shown in \tabref{tab:exp} are the average over 10 runs of each method.
 We draw the following key insights from the results.